ashishtam/ReactJS-Boilerplate/README.md

-babel-preset-env | Used for compiling ES6+ code as ES5 for backwards compatibility. babel-preset-react | Babel presets for React. babel-preset-stage-0 | Experimental features for Babel. html-loader | For processing HTML with Webpack. html-webpack-plugin | For processing HTML with Webpack. react | For React. react-dom | For React to render the DOM. webpack | For Webpack. webpack-cli | Required for Webpack as of Webpack 4. webpack-dev-server  | Serves a Webpack app.
+babel-preset-env | Used for compiling ES6+ code as ES5 for backwards compatibility. babel-preset-react | Babel presets for React. babel-preset-stage-0 | Experimental features for Babel. css-loader | Required for SASS support. html-loader | For processing HTML with Webpack. html-webpack-plugin | For processing HTML with Webpack. node-sass | Required for SASS support. react | For React. react-dom | For React to render the DOM. sass-loader | Required for SASS support. style-loader |  Required for SASS support. webpack | For Webpack. webpack-cli | Required for Webpack as of Webpack 4. webpack-dev-server  | Serves a Webpack app.
 Updates the browser on changes.